rakotomandimby/code-ai.nvim/README.md

 I would like first to thank [gera2ld](https://github.com/gera2ld) for his work on [ai.nvim](https://github.com/gera2ld/ai.nvim), because this plugin is a fork of his work.
 Without his plugin, there wouldnt be this one.
-Thank you @gera2ld for your work.
+Thank you Gerald for your work.

 # code-ai.nvim